 Ah, passion flower: the plant genus with over 500 known species and amazing calming properties.

-Passion flower has been studied for multiple reasons.
-But the main reason researchers are so intrigued by passion flower is because in one study they saw that it significantly exhibits sedative, anticonvulsant, and depressant activities in mice.
+Passionflower has been studied for multiple reasons, but the main reason researchers are so intrigued by passionflower is that, in one study, they saw that it significantly exhibits sedative, anticonvulsant, and depressant activities in mice.

 If you haven’t already heard, CBD is packed with tremendous therapeutic value.
 In fact, there’s one scientific review solely dedicated to exploring CBD’s effects on anxiety disorders.

-But here’s the real reason we love pet CBD: High quality CBD helps to maintain both emotional and physical balance.
-It can help manage stress; curb destructive behaviors and hyperactivity; and most of all, it prompts a calming effect to help animals maintain a normal and relaxed disposition.
+But here’s the real reason we love pet CBD: High-quality CBD helps to maintain both emotional and physical balance.
+It may help manage stress; curb destructive behaviors and hyperactivity; and most of all, prompt a calming effect to help animals maintain a normal and relaxed disposition.

 For these reasons, many pet owners have opened their arms to all that pet CBD has to offer.

-Now, you’re probably thinking: “All of these ingredients sound amazing, but where do I begin?”
+You’re probably thinking: “All of these ingredients sound amazing, but where do I begin?”
+Let’s find out.

 Calming supplements for dogs come in all shapes and sizes.
-And depending on you and your dog's preference, you may need to try various forms.
+Depending on your and your dog's preference, you may need to try various forms.

 Tablets and pills are a great way to administer a few of the calming ingredients listed above to your canine friend.
-But you may need to use a pill pocket, or just place the tablet or pill in the back of your dog's throat and then close their mouth.
+You may need to use a pill pocket or place the tablet or pill in the back of your dog's throat and then close their mouth.

 We understand that might sound difficult, but calming tablets and pills are just one way to administer the natural calming ingredients listed above.

-The main drawback of tinctures is that they sometimes don’t contain all of the calming ingredients listed above, so you might find yourself creating your own concoction.
+The main drawback of tinctures is that they sometimes don’t contain all of the calming ingredients listed above, so you may have to create your own concoction.